catpea/poetry/db/poetry-0092.md

 <br><br>

 Not only is this the only way to live,<br>
-but it is also the only way for the World to learn.
+but it is also the only way for the World to Learn.

 Humans cannot be led outside in,<br>
 they must be taught to lead, inside out.

-The recipe for your your own growing up,<br>
+The recipe for your own Growing Up,<br>
 is also the recipe for a Wise World.